Year of call 1986

-Mark is a specialist property litigator - with his entire practice in this area.
-His work includes residential Landlord and Tenant, commerical Landlord and Tenant, Contentious Chancery and Professional Negligence relating to all of the above.
+Mark Loveday is a specialist property litigator, with his entire practice in this area.
+His work includes Residential Landlord & Tenant, Commerical Landlord & Tenant, Contentious Chancery and Professional Negligence relating to all of the above.

 Mark is a judge of the First-Tier Tribunal (Property Chamber) and was previously a Chairman of the Leasehold Valuation Tribunals from 2001.
 He is a member of the Advisory Committee of the Association of Leasehold Enfranchisement Practioners.